 2. Due dates

-Just like a positive test used to mean a baby, due dates used to mean you knew when that baby would be in your arms.
+Just like a positive test used to mean a baby, due dates used to indicate you knew when that baby would be in your arms.

 Then, you had an empty due date.
 Or you passed your due date after having a baby you couldn’t keep.

 Suddenly, you can’t put a lot of stock in your due dates.
-In fact, you might not even want to know yours … at least not yet.
+You might not even want to know yours – at least not yet.
 There were times I held off finding out my due date.
 If it was going to be an empty due date, I didn’t know what it was.

 After the loss of a pregnancy (and by default, a loss of control), your interactions with your doctor might change significantly.

 First, you don’t take anything for granted.
-You may come to your appointments with long lists of questions, or your own research you’ve done online.
+You may come to your appointments with long lists of questions or your research you’ve done online.

 Second, you might have a strong need to control everything you can about your experience.